 The 9-to-5 schedule has been a longstanding pillar of the average work day.
 But the tides are quickly and continuously turning.
 Today’s employees not only appreciate but expect flexibility and trust from their employers.

 If you’re aiming to lead an engaged, productive, and all-around high-performing team (of course you are!), then there’s really no way around it: You need to give employees the breathing room to structure their schedules in a way that suits them best—while still trusting them to knock their projects out of the park.

 Ready to stop clock watching?
 Wrike can help.
+Empower your teams to work seamlessly across time zones and locations with Wrike's flexible remote working software.
 Register for a free, 14-day trial and see how collaborative work management gives your team the flexibility they need to succeed.